-The Working Environment Act and the collective agreements do not differentiate between Norwegian citizens and others for the application of equal treatment principle on the labour market, as long as they are staying lawfully in Norway.
-Less knowledge of the Norwegian language could probably be a problem, and there are warnings from Økokrim (the National Authority for investigation and Prosecution of Economic and Environmental Crime) that displaced persons from Ukraine could be exploited for illegal work.
+The Working Environment Act and the collective agreements do not differentiate between Norwegian citizens and others for the application of the equal treatment principle on the labour market, as long as they are lawfully staying in Norway.
+Having little knowledge of the Norwegian language could probably be a problem.
+The National Authority for investigation and Prosecution of Economic and Environmental Crime (Økokrim) warned that displaced persons from Ukraine could be exploited for illegal work.
+The Norwegian Labour Inspection Authority (Arbeidstilsynet) has made some informative videos about labour rights in Norway for displaced persons from Ukraine.
+The videos are available on YouTube.